kohlhofer/Crossings/chapters/chapter-06.md

 The fight winds down, both men too tired to continue.
 The miller retreats to the bar, muttering about respect and people taking what isn't theirs.
 The other man finds a different corner, nursing a split lip.

+Eli slides the untouched glass toward him, liquid sloshing.
+He shakes his head.
+She shrugs, pulls it back, drinks it herself in two quick swallows.
+"Waste nothing," she says, wiping her mouth with the back of her hand.
+The words carry an edge.

 Another glass appears, pushed his way without comment.
 He drinks again, the burn settling in his chest.
 The room grows warmer, or perhaps the alcohol makes it seem so.
 Conversations resume, quiet and broken.

 A woman enters, her coat soaked through, her shoes squelching on the floor.
 She looks around, finds no welcome, and leaves again.
 The door slams behind her, shaking the windows.
 Harlan mutters something about keeping the cold out, then returns to his bottle.